offamitkumar/Daily-Coding-Problem/README.md

 ###### Most of These problem are found on [*LeetCode*](https://leetcode.com/) with minor changes in **Output/Input**.
 ###### Solutions might not be the *optimised* one , but they passed all leetcode testcase within given *time limit*.

-### *PROBLEMS WHICH ARE REPEATED ARE NOTE ADDED IN THIS LIST , SO PLEASE SEARCH QUESTION BY EITHER STATEMENT OR COMPANY NAME.*
 ---
 ## Problem 1
 ##### This problem was recently asked by Google.